Engineering

 The transactions the system doesn’t touch are genuinely harder: ambiguous vendors, unusual line items, new account structures.
 That’s exactly the point.
 AI handles the predictable volume; bookkeepers focus their expertise where it actually matters.

 The temptation in AI product development is to chase automation rate.
 To automate absolutely everything, show bigger numbers.
-But every mistake the AI makes becomes a human’s job find and fix, which often costs more time than doing it manually in the first place.
+But every mistake the AI makes becomes a human’s job to find and fix, which often costs more time than doing it manually in the first place.

 That’s the product vision behind Autocoder: eliminate manual input from transaction coding entirely.
 But we think the only viable path there is precision first.
 If the AI still needs constant verification, you haven’t actually removed work, you’ve just moved it downstream.
 So we optimize for earning trust upfront, automating only when we’re highly confident, and letting the system gracefully abstain the rest of the time.